If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $58,614

-In-state residents will benefit the most from Nebraska College of Law’s low law school tuition.
-With low tuition, it’s no surprise that this law school carries the third-lowest average student loan balance.
+In-state residents will benefit the most from Nebraska College of Law’s low tuition.
+It’s no surprise this law school carries the third-lowest average student loan balance.

 However, out-of-state students, beware: You’ll pay more than twice as much at $34,192 a year.